demergent-labs/azle/README.md

 * Imported npm packages may use unsupported syntax or APIs
 * Unknown security vulnerabilities
 * Unknown cycle efficiency relative to canisters written in Rust or Motoko
+* Working with nat8[]/blobs greater than a few thousand kb in size is impractical
 * And much much [more](https://github.com/demergent-labs/azle/issues)

 ### Gotchas and caveats